OpenBB-finance/OpenBB/website/content/pro/main-menu/data-connectors/integrate-your-own-backend.md

 2. **Run the Client**: Simply click on our app and type in the port you would like to use.
 If you are unsure of a good port, feel free to select `Recommend Port`.

-3. **Connect inside the Terminal PRo**: Once your client is up and running, click [here](https://pro.openbb.co/app/data-connectors) to enable the connectors.
+3. **Connect inside the Terminal Pro**: Once your client is up and running, click [here](https://pro.openbb.co/app/data-connectors) to enable the connectors.
 Now feel free to enter login credentials for any Snowflake, MySQL, or SQLite database and begin to analyze your data inside of our terminal.

 ### Quick Start with Python and FastAPI